 Industry 4.0 is a term coined 2011 at Hannover fair as the fourth industrial revolution that arises from interconecting all parts of the manufacturing value-added chain.
 It also has become the title of a high tech strategy project of the German Federal Ministry of Education and Research and can be defined as

-We aim to characterize the state of the art of Model-Based Systems Engineering for the smart factory through a systematic mapping study on this topic.
-Adopting a detailed search strategy over multiple digital libraries, 1467 papers were initially identified as possibly relevant.
+Adopting a detailed search strategy over multiple digital libraries, 1.466 papers – published until February 2017 – were initially identified as possibly relevant.
 Of these, 222 papers were selected and categorized using a particular classification scheme.
 In the study, we present the concerns addressed by modeling community for Industry 4.0, how these are investigated, where these are published, and by whom.
 The resulting research landscape can help to understand, guide, and compare research in this field.
 In particular, this paper identifies the Industry 4.0 challenges addressed by the modeling community but also the challenges that seems to be less investigated.

 For better transparency and replicability, this website provides